APR vs. Interest Rate on Personal Loans

 The interest rate is simply the percentage charged on the principal amount of your loan – the base price for borrowing.
 However, this doesn’t tell the whole story.
 APR (Annual Percentage Rate) includes not only the interest rate but also any additional fees associated with the loan, such as origination fees, discount points, and other charges.
 As of early 2026, the average APR for a personal loan ranges from approximately 8% to 36%, depending on your credit score and lender.
 The typical personal loan amount is between $5,000 and $10,000, with repayment terms ranging from 2 to 7 years.
 Understanding this difference can save you hundreds or even thousands of dollars over the life of the loan.

 Borrower statistics reveal that those who carefully compare APRs tend to secure loans with significantly lower overall costs.
 In fact, a report by Experian indicated that borrowers who shop around and compare at least three lenders save an average of $500 in interest payments.
-It's crucial to remember that the lowest interest rate doesn’t always equate to the best deal; APR provides a more accurate reflection of the total cost of borrowing.
+Be sure to remember that the lowest interest rate doesn’t always equate to the best deal; APR provides a more accurate reflection of the total cost of borrowing.

 Key Takeaways